scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

     In [6]: cos_module.cos_func(3.14159265359)
     Out[6]: -1.0

-As with the previous example, this code is somewhat roboust, although the error message is not quite as helpful, since it does not tell us what the type should be.
+As with the previous example, this code is somewhat robust, although the error message is not quite as helpful, since it does not tell us what the type should be.

 .. sourcecode:: ipython